maniacbug/ncore/README.md

 ## How do I build the examples?

-The examples include all examples shipped with core Arduino 0021, plus many libraries which are handled by NCORE.
+The examples include all examples shipped with Arduino 1.0, plus many libraries which are handled by NCORE.
 All are working without modification, except to forward-declare functions and fix bugs.
 Some bugs became much more obvious once they were running under NCORE.

-Edit examples/Jamrules, and change the first line, SKETCH\_DIR to point to your Arduino sketch directory.
+Edit examples/Jamrules, and change the first line, CORE\_DIR to point to where you installed the native core, and ARDUINO\_DIR to where you installed Arduino.

 From the command line, cd to the 'examples' directory, and type: